TechnoSavage/runZero/queries.md

 ## RDP Authentication detected on external or v6 IP:
 ```
-protocol:rdp and (rdp.auth.rdp:supported or rdp.auth.ssl:supported or rdp.auth.sspeua:supported or rdp.auth.tls:supported) and (has_public:t or has_ipv6:t)
+protocol:rdp AND (rdp.auth.rdp:supported OR rdp.auth.ssl:supported OR rdp.auth.sspeua:supported OR rdp.auth.tls:supported OR rdp.auth.nla:supported) AND(has_public:t OR has_ipv6:t)
 ```

 ## Cisco devices with loopback interface configured: